Q: The arts remind us what we are fighting for—not

-Please verify a Churchill story/quotation during his defense of his budget in front of the House of Commons while London was being bombed.
-A Member questioned Churchill’s increase in the arts budget while Britain was fighting for her life.
-Churchill’s supposedly responded that he could justify the increase “to remind us what we are fighting for.” —K.L., Chicago.
+Please verify a Churchill story/quotation from the Second World War.
+A Member of Parliament questioned budgeting for the Arts while Britain was fighting for life.
+Churchill supposedly responded that they could justify this spending “to remind us what we are fighting for.” —K.L., Chicago.

-It was reprised recently by actor Kevin Spacey to Chris Matthews of MSNBC, though the Youtube post actually corrects the misquote with a textual overlay.
-I had an interesting exchange with Mr. Spacey who was grateful for the correction.
+Later it was recited by actor Kevin Spacey to broadcaster Chris Matthews.
+(The video actually corrected the misquote with a textual overlay.)
+I had an interesting exchange with Mr. Spacey who was pleased to learn the actual facts.

-I advised him that in addressing the Royal Academy on 30 April 1938, Churchill expressed similar views.
-Although he was referring to painting and sculpture, it is not hard to believe he would have applied these thoughts to the Arts in general:
+Addressing the Royal Academy in 1938, Churchill expressed a strong affinity for the Arts.
+He was referring to painting and sculpture, but it is not hard to believe he would have applied these thoughts to the Arts in general:

 “We are going to beat them.”

-The second matter concerned evacuation in the event of invasion, or even before invasion.
-This had been raised in several forms.
 The Foreign Office had put forward a suggestion to prepare to evacuate the Royal Family, and also the Government, to “some part of the Overseas Empire, where the war would continue to be waged.”
-When [Desmond] Morton passed on this request to Churchill, the Prime Minister answered: “I believe we shall make them rue the day they try to invade our island.
-No such discussion can be permitted.”
+When [Desmond] Morton passed on this request to Churchill, the Prime Minister took strong exception.
+No, he said: “I believe we shall make them rue the day they try to invade our island.”(2)

 At this same moment, the Director of the National Gallery, Kenneth Clark, suggested that the paintings in the National Gallery should be sent from London to Canada.
 Churchill was adamantly against this.
 “No,” he minuted, “bury them in caves and cellars.
 None must go.
 We are going to beat them.”(3)